We-Math/We-Math/README.md

     <img src="./examples/logo-another.png" width="55%"> <br>
 </p>

-We will release the paper, the detailed results and guidelines of We-Math in 5 days!
+🌟 __We will release the paper, the detailed results and guidelines of We-Math in 5 days!__ 🌟

-:sunglasses:Let's look forward to this interesting result together!!
+ __Let's look forward to this interesting result together__